whitehead/sirna/cgi-bin/README.md

 ### /cgi-bin/mysqldb -files for mysql databases

-xrefs for databases and put them into a mysql database named sirna2:
+You can create databases by loading .sql files using the following command:

+	mysql -u username -p < /path/to/your_file.sql

+**.sql Files:**

-entrez_gene.sql: can be downloaded from ftp://ftp.ncbi.nlm.nih.gov/gene
+entrez_gene.sql: Creates the entrez_gene database.
+This file can be downloaded from NCBI's FTP site: ftp://ftp.ncbi.nlm.nih.gov/gene

-sirna.sql: mysql defs for user database
+sirna.sql: Defines MySQL structure for the sirna user database, which you can create by loading this file.

-sirna2.sql: mysql defs for xref databases: link geneId with isoforms
+sirna2.sql: Provides MySQL definitions for the xref database, linking geneId with isoforms.
+This file is used to create the sirna2 database.